mbower00/Submarine_Arcade/README.md

     * From the value of `'position'`
 * The opponent did not fire a torpedo
     * From the value of `'torpedo_position'` is `None`)

- {Identify the format of messages being sent between the client and server or the messages sent between two peers.}

 # Development Environment